sovenor/bitcoin-rocks/CONTRIBUTING.md

 Check the [branches tracker](https://github.com/sovenor/bitcoin-rocks/branches) to see if someone is already translating content in your language.
 If so, you can proceed to step 3 working within the existing branch.
 If not, proceed to step 1.

 ### 1. Fork and create a branch
-Fork the "main" branch of the repo and create a branch with the name of the language you wish to translate.
+Fork the [main branch of the repo](https://github.com/sovenor/bitcoin-rocks/) and create a branch with the name of the language you wish to translate.

 ### 2. Duplicate the entire "en" folder
 The default language on bitcoin.rocks is English, so all of the master content lives within the "en" folder.